-Project Outcome

-Living conditions in the Palestinian Gatherings in Lebanon that host Palestinian and Syrian refugees from Syria improved through better access to Basic Urban Services and shelter.
+Project Outcome Living conditions in the Palestinian Gatherings in Lebanon that host Palestinian and Syrian refugees from Syria improved through better access to Basic Urban Services and shelter.

-While the "Improving Living Conditions in Palestinian By bringing all the stakeholders together, the project Gatherings Host Communities" project has not yet entered its second year of implementation, it can be a collective and participatory manner, b) ensuring concluded that it has tangibly supported progress transparency vis-à-vis all stakeholders and beneficiaries towards its stated outcome.
+While the "Improving Living Conditions in Palestinian Gatherings Host Communities" project has not yet entered its second year of implementation, it can be concluded that it has tangibly supported progress towards its stated outcome.